typelevel/typelevel.github.com/_posts/2015-07-27-nested-existentials.md

 `E`, whereas the expansion for the former has an `E` introduced in each `head` value.

+So for the latter it is type-correct to, say, move elements from one sublist to another; you know that, whichever pair of sublists you choose to make this trade, they have the same element type.
+But you *don’t know that* for `PList[PList[_]]`.

 Similarly, also by substitution, `PList[_] => Int` is a function that takes `PList`s of any element type and returns `Int`, like `plengthE`.
 You can figure this out by substituting for